influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/installation/single-server.md

     In `/etc/influxdb/influxdb-meta.conf`:

     - Uncomment `hostname` and set to the full hostname of the meta node.
+    - Set `[enterprise].license-key` to the license key you received on InfluxPortal **OR** `[enterprise].license-path` to the local path to the JSON license file you received from InfluxData.
-    - Uncomment `internal-shared-secret` in the `[meta]` section and set it to a long pass phrase to be used in JWT authentication for intra-node communication.
+    - Uncomment `[meta].internal-shared-secret` set it to a long passphrase to be used in JWT authentication for intra-node communication.
-      This value must the same for all of your meta nodes and match the `[meta] meta-internal-shared-secret` settings in the configuration files of your data nodes.
+      This value must the same for all of your meta nodes and match the `[meta].meta-internal-shared-secret` settings in the configuration files
-    - Set `license-key` in the `[enterprise]` section to the license key you received on InfluxPortal **OR** `license-path` in the `[enterprise]` section to the local path to the JSON license file you received from InfluxData.
+      of your data nodes.

     {{% warn %}}
 The `license-key` and `license-path` settings are mutually exclusive and one must remain set to the empty string.